BitTheByte/Domainker/README.md

 # Domainker
 Domainker is a tool to check if a website is down or not with a multithreading support
 This tool mainly for a bounty hunters that often get a huge list of subdomains and alot of them isn't working
-So domainker acts as a checker for the domains
+So domainker acts as a checker for this domains to speed up your progress

 ![](screenshots/0.png)